Spam Control

 To set up keywords or phrases that will prevent the email from opening a ticket, enter the words or phrases and choose where the system looks for them (either the subject or body of the message).
 If, for example, the system finds those words or phrases in the email subject or if the blocked phrase is in the email body, WHMCS will not open the ticket.

-Outside of WHMCS, you can combat the number of spam emails you are receiving by enabling Apache SpamAssassin.
+You can combat the number of spam emails you receive by enabling Apache SpamAssassin™.
 This tool can detect most spam using its rule-based system and worldwide database of spam messages.

 To do this: